Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-3/powerups-with-if-statements.md

 ## Summary

 The keyword `and` can be used to require multiple conditions before running a code chunk, such as a value being more than 0 and less than 100.
-Or that there's a Humanoid, and its WalkSpeed is less or equal to 50.
+Or that if there is a Humanoid and its WalkSpeed is less or equal to 50.